shivanishah269/risc-v-core/README.md

 # Pipelined RISC-V CPU

 Converting non-piepleined CPU to pipelined CPU using timing abstract feature of TL-Verilog.
-This allows easy retiming wihtout any risk of funcational bugs.
+This allows easy retiming wihtout any risk of functional bugs.
 More details reagrding Timing Abstract in TL-Verilog can be found in IEEE Paper ["Timing-Abstract Circuit Design in Transaction-Level Verilog" by Steven Hoover.](https://ieeexplore.ieee.org/document/8119264)

 ## [Pipelining the CPU](codes/Pipelining_the_CPU.tlv)